apache/flink/docs/README.md

 # Build

-The `docs/_build_docs.sh` script calls Jekyll and generates the documentation in `docs/target`.
+The `docs/build_docs.sh` script calls Jekyll and generates the documentation in `docs/target`.
 You can then point your browser to `docs/target/index.html` and start reading.

-If you call the script with the preview flag `_build_docs.sh -p`, Jekyll will start a web server at `localhost:4000` and watch the docs directory for updates.
+If you call the script with the preview flag `build_docs.sh -p`, Jekyll will start a web server at `localhost:4000` and watch the docs directory for updates.
 Use this mode to preview changes locally.

 # Contribute